Hemolymph/bloodless-docs/rules/ComprehensiveRules.typ

     + Executing, moving to timeline, where "command" includes (but is not exclusive to) "command cards".
     + Playing, where "command" and "creature" include (but are not exclusive to) "command card" and "creature card" respectively.
 + Passive Abilities
-  + A Passive Ability modifies the state of a card and, importantly, undoes the modification when it's finished.
+  + A Passive Ability modifies the state of a card as long as a condition is met, and undoes it when the condition is unmet.
   + In order to achieve this, a Passive Ability remembers the specific state change for everything that it modifies, if it has.
   + Passive Abilities have an opposite operation.
-  + Passive Abilities may have a condition under which they apply.
+For example, the opposite of adding two health is removing two health.
++ Card States
+  + Card States are attached to cards that are in play.
+When looking at a property of a card, the state is used instead.
+  + A Card State's initial properties are those of the corresponding card.
+  + A Card State may have Counters.
+Counters are numbers with names associated to them.
+  + If a card does not have a counter of a certain number, it has zero of it.
+If a card has zero of a counter, it is also said to not have that counter.

 == Processes
 This section defines all processes in Bloodless.
 When playing a game of Bloodless, the Bloodless process is initiated.